Programme Partner Responsibilities

 The Tangata Whenua Roopu (TWR) was established at the start of the programme to support Māori participation in governance, planning and programme delivery.

-The TWR has a key role engaging with tangata whenua and communities who have an interest in kauri dieback.
+The TWR has a key role engaging with tangata whenua and communities who have an interest in kauri dieback disease.
 It also helps to build the capability of kaitiaki to understand and respond to kauri dieback and ensure that mātauranga Māori solutions are embedded within the programme.

 Other programme partners also engage with tangata whenua as appropriate.

-Regional Councils in kauri lands have a vital role in managing dieback on land they own or administer and, in consultation with their communities, can set rules for the management of kauri dieback.
+Regional Councils in kauri lands have a vital role in managing kauri dieback disease on land they own or administer and, in consultation with their communities, can set rules for the management of kauri dieback disease.
 This includes Waikato, Northland, and Bay of Plenty Regional Councils, and Auckland Council.

 The councils support the kauri dieback programme with various initiatives, such as upgrading of track networks and engaging with landowners and local communities to help prevent the spread of the disease.